The big city takeover of Texas barbecue – KION546

 West Texas: Desert Oak Barbecue in El Paso, Convenience West BBQ in Marfa and PODY’S BBQ in Pecos.

-Panhandle: Tom and Bingo’s BBQ in Lubbock, Evie Mae’s BBQ in Wolfforth and Rejino Barbecue in Olton.
+Panhandle: Tom and Bingo’s BBQ in Lubbock, Evie Mae’s BBQ in Wolfforth, Pitforks & Smokerings BBQ in Slaton, Tyler’s Barbeque in Amarillo and Rejino Barbecue in Olton.

-East Texas / Piney Woods: Stanley’s in Tyler, Joseph’s Riverpor Bar-B-Q in Jefferson, Sunbird Barbecue (food truck) in Longview and Bodacious Barbecue in Hallsville.
+East Texas / Piney Woods: Stanley’s in Tyler, Joseph’s Riverpor Bar-B-Q in Jefferson, Sunbird Barbecue (food truck) in Longview, JW’s Barbecue in Jacksonville and Bodacious Barbecue in Hallsville.

 Southeast Texas / Beaumont: 1701 Barbecue, Charlie’s Bar-B-QUE & Catering, Patillo’s BBQ and Gerard’s Barbque.

-Rio Grande Valley: Vera’s Backyard Bar-B-Que in Brownsville, Teddy’s Barbecue in Weslaco, Vargas Barbecue in Edinburg, JW’s Barbecue in Jacksonville and T-Ghost in Weslaco.
+Rio Grande Valley: Vera’s Backyard Bar-B-Que in Brownsville, Teddy’s Barbecue in Weslaco, Vargas Barbecue in Edinburg, GW’s BBQ in San Juan and T-Ghost in Weslaco.

 Big city barbecue beyond the top 50